AI Search Optimization

 What Glean is:

-- Glean is enterprise search and assistant software for internal knowledge access.
+• Glean is an enterprise search and assistant platform for internal knowledge.

 Why Glean ranks highly: